29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Melted mozzarella on chicken should be pooling slightly at the edges of the cheese, not just slumped on top.
 If it hasn’t started to spread, give it another 30 seconds covered.

-Why pick this tonight: Caprese chicken is the dinner where you pretend it’s summer in February, and the combination of tomato, mozzarella, and basil over a quick chicken cutlet still works year-round.
+Why Caprese Chicken belongs here: Caprese chicken is a dinner that allows you to pretend it\u2019s summer in February.
+The combination of fresh tomato, mozzarella, and basil on top of a quick chicken cutlet is a timeless classic.

 14) Tuna Melt Quesadillas